Convolutional Model Trees: Conditions for convergence

 \section{Conditions for convergence}

-A pixel number $i$ in an image with $d$ pixels has a certain range of values $\{0, 1, \ldots , w_i\}$, which, for our theory, we replace by the real, closed interval $[0,w_i]$.
+A pixel number $i$ in an image (after pooling) with $d$ pixels has a certain range of values $\{0, 1, \ldots , w_i\}$, which, for our theory, we replace by the real, closed interval $[0,w_i]$.
 The Cartesian product of these intervals is a compact HR of dimension $d$ which is the image space.
-It is this space of all possible vectors of intensities from all pixels which will be partitioned by hyperplanes (HPs) in a model tree.
-Sometimes only the subset of intensity and contrast normalized images is used.
+It is this space of all possible vectors of intensities of pixel values which will be partitioned by HPs in a model tree.
+The image space is huge and only a tiny part is used for any particular task.

-Given a $C^1$ function $f$ defined by a set of samples from this image space and a constant $\varepsilon > 0$, the task is to approximate the output values with a $C^1$ function to within a root mean square error of $\varepsilon$ using a forest of model trees.
+\textbf{The task:} Given a $C^1$ function $f$ defined by a set of samples from an image space and a constant $\varepsilon > 0$, approximate the output values with a $C^1$ function to within a root mean square error of $\varepsilon$ using a forest of model trees.

-Centered at any point P of the HR, which is the domain of $f$, there is an open, axis-parallel hypercube (HC), where the assumed-continuous partial derivatives of $f$ vary less than any desired amount from their values at P. This implies there is such an HC with a linear fit to the function within $\varepsilon$ error or less.
-We call this a type A HC and assign it to the point P. We assign to P another open axis-parallel HC, type B, of half the size in each axis with center at P so that any axis-parallel, type-B-sized HC intersecting any such a B lies entirely within A. The covering of the original HR by open HC of size B at all points has, by compactness of HR, a finite sub-cover.
-For that sub-cover, the sizes of HCs have a positive lower bound.
+Centered at any point P of the image space, which is the domain of $f$, there is an open, axis-parallel hypercube (HC), where the assumed-continuous partial derivatives of $f$ vary less than any desired amount from their values at P. This implies there is such an HC with a linear fit to the function within $\varepsilon$ error or less.
+We call this a type A HC and assign it to the point P. We assign to P another open axis-parallel HC, type B, of half the size in each axis with center at P so that any axis-parallel, type-B-sized HC intersecting any such a B lies entirely within the HC of type A. The covering of the original HR by open HC of size B at all points has, by compactness of HR, a finite sub-cover.
+For that sub-cover, the sizes of axes of HCs have an upper bound.
 The bounding HR of any leaf block of a partition of the image space of lesser size than this bound has a point in common with an element of the sub-cover and so is inside its type-A set and has a satisfactory linear fit to $f$ on it.
-To prove the algorithm below always converges to a solution, we have to show only that the HR of blocks, if they don't already have a satisfactory fit, will ultimately get split into leaf blocks smaller than the above type-B bound.
+To prove the algorithm below always converges to a solution, we have to show only that the HR of blocks, if they don't already have a satisfactory fit, will ultimately get split into leaf blocks with all axes smaller than the above bound.